qiongz/BIQH/README.md

 Options:
   -l                       nLL
   -n                       nphi
-  -e                       Total No. of electrons in upper-layer
+  -e                       Total No. of electrons in two layers
   -u                       No. of electrons in upper-layer
   -k                       kx in upper-layer
   -S                       Delta_SAS: tunnelling amplitude